 If you have an outstanding PCN that has gone to warrant stage and your vehicle has been clamped and removed by one of our bailiffs, please see Bailiff Enforcement section for contact details.

-If you do not have an outstanding PCN that has gone to warrant stage and your vehicle has been impounded please contact our car pound using the following details:
+If you do not have an outstanding PCN that has gone to warrant stage and your vehicle has been impounded please phone our car pound on 0845 331 2392 and selecting option 1.
+Opening hours Monday-Saturday 7am-12am, Sunday 8am-8pm;

 Edmonton N18 3HQ